Actify

 Monday morning, any timezone

-Launch your first async activity: a Photo Challenge.
-Post a theme in your team channel and invite people to share a photo anytime during the week.
-Don't over-explain it.
-Don't create a separate channel.
+Launch a Photo Challenge.
+Drop a theme in your team channel and invite photos anytime during the week.
+No separate channel, no over-explanation.
 Just drop it where people already are.
-The goal is to create a thread that people check back on throughout the week — each photo sparks a micro-conversation that builds connection without a calendar invite.
+Each photo sparks a micro-conversation that builds connection without a single calendar invite.

 Slack/Teams message

-Hey team — trying something fun this week. 📸 Photo challenge: Show us your desk setup (messy counts).
-Drop a photo in the thread whenever you get a chance.
+Hey team — trying something fun this week. 📸 Photo challenge: show us your desk setup (messy absolutely counts).
+Drop a photo in the thread whenever.
 No deadline, no pressure.
-I'll go first: [attach your photo]
+I'll go first: [your photo]

 Always post your own photo first.
 An empty prompt with no responses looks dead.
 Your photo gives permission and sets the tone.